arindam9851/Simple-MVVM-Kotlin-Room-Retrofit-Paging/README.md

 Let’s see what I have in store for you.

-What is Room, Kotlin, MVVM, Coroutines?
+What is Room,

+Kotlin, MVVM, Coroutines?

 Advantages of Room over SQLite?

 Important Annotation in Room.

 Step-by-Step Simple Insert and Read Example
-Conclusion